Physical Therapist Assistant

 - Submit Documentation of Experience Forms as evidence of a minimum of twenty-five (25) hours of volunteer or work experience under the supervision of a PT or PTA in two different settings, for a total of fifty (50) hours.
 One experience should be completed in an inpatient setting (hospital or nursing facility), and the other should be completed in a different type of setting such as an outpatient clinic or pediatric center.
 Home, Health hours are not accepted.
 Therapists who supervise volunteer experiences cannot be a relative or personal friend of the student applicant.

-- Meet Technical Standards as stated by the Physical Therapy Assistant Program.
+- Meet Technical Standards as stated by the Physical Therapist Assistant Program.

 - Submit a completed Program application by stated deadline.
-For more information contact Physical Therapy Assistant Program at 872-3161 or access the information online at http://nah.southtexascollege.edu.
+For more information contact Physical Therapist Assistant Program at 872-3161 or access the information online at http://nah.southtexascollege.edu/pta/index.

 Competitive Entry Selection Process

 The PTA Program selection process is based on a Point System evaluation.
-Points are awarded for the following selection criteria: GPA of PTA Program prerequisite and general education courses, volunteer/experience forms, interview scores, Health Occupations Aptitude Examination scores, and other optional items listed on the Application Form.
+Points are awarded for the following selection criteria: GPA of PTA Program prerequisite and general education courses, volunteer/experience forms, interview scores, Health Occupations Aptitude Examination scores, and optional points which may be obtained from items listed on the Application Form (for example, completion of CSFH 0101 College Success for Healthcare course with a B or better, etc.).
 Qualified applicants are numerically ranked based on the number of acceptance points earned, and are either accepted, placed on an alternate list, or not accepted.
 Due to program size limitations, a number of applicants who meet the additional program application requirements may not be admitted to the program.
 The typical number of new positions available on an annual basis is 20; the final number is dependent upon available resources.
 Should any of the accepted applicants decline admission, an alternate will be offered acceptance to the program.
 In the case of tied applicants, finalists will be chosen based on:

 - previous alternate status, and